Makati Central Business District

-The Makati Central Business District (Makati CBD) is a financial and central business district in the Philippines located in the heart of Makati in Metro Manila.
-It is politically known as "Central Cluster" in the West District of Makati.
+The Makati Central Business District (Makati CBD) is a privately owned financial and central business district in the Philippines located in the heart of Makati in Metro Manila.
+It is politically and administratively known as "Central Cluster" in the West District of Makati.
 It is different from the Makati civic center known as "Makati Poblacion" which is situated at the northeast portion of the district.
-It is bounded by EDSA, Gil Puyat Avenue, Arnaiz Avenue, and Chino Roces Avenue.
-The whole district occupies barangays of San Antonio, San Lorenzo, Bel-Air, and Urdaneta.
+It is bounded by EDSA, Amorsolo Street, Ayala Avenue, Gil Puyat Avenue, Osmeña Highway, South Luzon Expressway, Metro Manila Skyway, Zobel Roxas Street, Ocampo Street, Metropolitan Avenue, Nicanor Garcia Street, Kalayaan Avenue, Makati Avenue, Anza Street, Polaris Street, Orion Street, Mercedes Street, Amapola Street and Estrella Street.
+The whole district occupies the barangays of San Antonio, San Lorenzo, Bel-Air, and Urdaneta.

 Many of the skyscrapers in Metro Manila are in this area.
 The business district is also considered one of the most vibrant commercial districts in Southeast Asia.
 It contains the Ayala Center, one of the region's major shopping centers.

 The financial district is managed by two groups—the Makati Commercial Estates Association (MaCEA) and the Ayala Property Management Corporation (APMC).

 History

 Pre-war period

-Downtown Makati started out as part of the wide municipality of Santa Ana de Sapa (part of the City of Manila today) and became a town of its own in 1670, then as San Pedro de Macati in honor of its patron, Saint Peter.
+Downtown Makati started out as part of the wide municipality of Santa Ana de Sapa (part of the City of Manila today as the District of Sta.
+Ana) and became a town of its own in 1670, then as San Pedro de Macati in honor of its patron, Saint Peter.

 In 1851, Don José Bonifacio Roxas (a member of the Ayala-Roxas family) purchased the farm estate of "Hacienda San Pedro de Macati" from the Jesuits for 52,800 pesos.
 The western portion of the estate is now what is called the downtown.
 Since then, Makati and its development remain close to the Zobel de Ayala family.

-In 1901, the Americans declared the whole area south of the Pasig River, including the whole Hacienda San Pedro de Macati (Downtown), down to Barangay Ayala Alabang, a US military reservation; thus establishing Fort McKinley, which is now known as Fort Bonifacio.
+In 1901, the Americans declared the whole area south of the Pasig River, including the whole Hacienda San Pedro de Macati (downtown), down to Alabang in the present-day Muntinlupa, a US military reservation; thus establishing Fort McKinley, which is now known as Fort Bonifacio.
 That same year, the whole town, with a population of 25,000, was incorporated from the then Province of Manila to the new province of Rizal with Marcelino Magsaysay serving as the town president.

 In the 1930s, the first airport in Luzon island, Nielson Field, opened in what is now the Ayala Triangle within the hacienda.
 The airport was officially inaugurated in 1938, and Philippine Airlines began its operations there in 1941.

 The tracks of what is now the Philippine National Railways reached the town very early in the decade, which is located at the western portion of the downtown at present, with three stations serving commuters and residents.